akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 is stored in the `event_payload` column together with information about what serializer that was used in the `event_ser_id` and `event_ser_manifest` columns.

+## Retryable errors

+When persisting events, any DynamoDB errors that are considered retryable, such as when provisioned throughput capacity is exceeded, will cause events to be @extref:[rejected](akka:typed/persistence.html#journal-rejections) rather than marked as a journal failure.
+A supervision strategy for `EventRejectedException` failures can then be added to EventSourcedBehaviors, so that entities can be resumed on these retryable errors rather than stopped or restarted.

 ## Deletes

 The journal supports deletes through hard deletes, which means that journal entries are actually deleted from the